codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ### Create bank transaction

+To record the loan deposit into the lender's bank account:

-Use our [Get create bank account transactions model](/lending-api#/operations/get-create-bank-transactions-model) endpoint first to determine the parameters required for transaction creation.
-Then, use the [Create bank account transactions](/lending-api#/operations/create-bank-transactions) to deposit the amount into the lender's bank account with at least the following information included:
+1. Get the [create bank account transactions model](/lending-api#/operations/get-create-bank-transactions-model) to determine the parameters required for transaction creation.

+2. [Create bank account transactions](/lending-api#/operations/create-bank-transactions) to deposit the amount into the lender's bank account.

+We provided example bank transaction creation payloads in the snippets below:

 <Tabs>
 <TabItem value="nodejs" label="TypeScript">